How to Install PHP 8.3 on Debian 13, 12 and 11

 • Choose Nginx with PHP-FPM when your stack already uses Nginx or you want the usual Nginx + FPM layout from the start.

-If you previously enabled the Sury repository with extrepo, do not keep that source alongside the manual DEB822 method in this article.
+If you previously enabled the Sury repository with extrepo, do not keep that source alongside the manual DEB822 method used here.
 Debian can stop apt update with a Signed-By conflict when both methods point to the same repository.
 If that error already appeared, use the cleanup steps in Fix Signed-By Conflicts from a Previous extrepo Setup on Debian.

 Step 1: Update Debian and Install PHP 8.3 Prerequisites

 Refresh the package index first, then install the small prerequisite set the repository setup actually needs.
 Desktop installs often already have ca-certificates, but minimal and cloud images may not, and curl is not guaranteed either.
-If you want a broader refresher on HTTPS downloads and flags, see our curl command guide.
+For more detail on HTTPS downloads and flags, see our curl command guide.

 sudo apt update